crazyguitar/pysheeet/docs/notes/appendix/nccl-ring.rst

 ports, corresponding to eight GPU-local pairs.
 The two 100 Gb/s ports carry negligible traffic in that snapshot.

+Both experiments use one NCCL process group:

+* **1 → 8:** one group containing 9 GPU ranks.
+* **8 → 8:** one group containing 16 GPU ranks.

-The 6.06x improvement comes from adding participating GPU ranks to the same process group.
-It does not measure a multiple-process-group implementation.
+The 6.06x improvement comes from adding participating GPUs on the source node.
 This result is specific to the tested topology, NCCL version, and payload size; adding ranks is not a general guarantee of proportional speedup.

-The `measurement data <../../_static/appendix/nccl/broadcast-cambrian-20260920.json>`_ contains all throughput samples, software versions, the benchmark checksum, and the retained NIC-counter observations.
-The eight-rank counter snapshot was captured during the run; its final counter files were unavailable after cluster teardown.

 .. _Slime: https://github.com/THUDM/slime/blob/4c193f1f37509cca70f0e88807a9305b70f63f4e/slime/backends/megatron_utils/update_weight/update_weight_from_distributed.py#L348-L352